 Focusing on what’s most important for your family is what matters the most.

-And opening the conversation up to this option earlier than Christmas Eve will avoid awkward moments of surprise and disappointments from your kids on Christmas morning.
+Opening the conversation up to this option earlier than Christmas Eve will avoid awkward moments of surprise and disappointment from your kids on Christmas morning.

 Final thoughts on the 5 gift rule for Christmas.

-We have had success with the 5 gift rule for Christmas without our boys, then with our niece and nephew.
-Now, we are putting that into action with our brand new baby granddaughter.
+We have succeeded with the 5 gift rule for Christmas without our boys, then with our niece and nephew.
+Now, we are putting that into action with our brand-new baby granddaughter.

-It’s an excellent idea with so many fantastic opportunities to teach lessons of giving and gratitude.
+It’s an excellent idea with many fantastic opportunities to teach lessons of giving and gratitude.